The Super Mario Bros. Super Show!: Home media and streaming

 These two sets were discontinued in 2012 after Shout!'s deal with Cookie Jar Group expired.

 From 2007 to 2009, NCircle Entertainment released several DVD sets of the series.
 The prints used on these releases were taken from the Shout!
 Factory boxsets.

 NCircle re-released the complete sets in 2012 with the same extras as the Shout!
 Factory sets, but with the live-action segments removed and "On Her Majesty's Sewer Service" excluded.
 These releases have the DIC logo replaced with the then-current Cookie Jar logo.

 In July 2012, the show was added to Netflix as a part of their instant streaming library.
 The show was later removed from the service in May 2021.

 As of 2020, the series can be purchased digitally to own on VUDU, which is owned by Fandango Media.

+The show is available to stream on Amazon Prime Video, Tubi, Pluto TV, and The Roku Channel.

 UK home media history

 From 1991 to 1993, Abbey Home Entertainment Distribution released six videos of the "Super Mario Bros.
 Super Show" with only the animated segmented episodes, the animated segmented intro and the live-action segment of "Do the Mario" in the closing credits.

 Maximum Entertainment (under license from Fox Kids Europe/Jetix Europe) released 4 DVD sets of the series from 2004 to 2007.
 The first and fourth sets contained 6 episodes, the second contained 5 and the third set contained 3 episodes.